GIST-DSLab/PPO_Solve/README.md

 ## How to run

-To run the example task (train task 150, eval 150)
+To run the example code (train task 150, eval 150)

 ```bash
 python3 run.py train.task=150 eval.task=150